johan-akerman/Homerun/README.md

 	title="Desktop preview" width="400" />
   <img src="/src/images/ReadMe/4.png" alt="Logo"
 	title="Desktop preview" width="400" />

+## Technologies used
+I built the frontend in React JS, Material UI and Chart JS.
+Hannes scraped the data with Python.

+## How to use it
+1. Try out the tool here: https://johan-akerman.github.io/Homerun
+1. In the bottom left corner you can add filters of the apartments that you are interested in.
+3. Add more filters if you would like to compare different types of apartments against each other.
+4. Observe the data visualizations.

 ## About the data
-  The data is scraped in python by my friend Hannes.
-He is currently working on a python script that collects all the data from the sold apartments during 2020 (in Stockholm) from hemnet.se.
-The data is then being transformed into a json file.
-View his progress here: https://github.com/hannesbrinklert/Hemnet-web-scraping.
-While this script is being completed and the data is being collected, I am using fake data and this is the data that you can see in the screenshots above.
+Hannes is currenlty writing a python script that collects all the data from the sold apartments during 2020 (in Stockholm) from Hemnet.
+While this script is being completed and transformed into json format, I collected some random apartments from hemnet on my own to get some data to display.
+I randomly choose 3 apartments sold in each month of 2020 in Kungsholmen, Östermalm and Södermalm.
+In other words, 3 * 12 * 4 = 144 apartments.
+This is the data that is currently displayed in the tool.
+Imagine the result when the 50 000+ apartments sold in Stockholm during 2020 are being displayed 🤯

+Try out Homerun here: https://johan-akerman.github.io/Homerun View Hannes progress here: https://github.com/hannesbrinklert/Hemnet-web-scraping.